Avgust Berthold: Photography and art

 Berthold first encountered photography with Rihard Jakopič, who was also living in Puštal.
 Jakopič informed Berthold of the education opportunities in Munich and Vienna, cities that, at the time, attracted the majority of Slovenian artists seeking artistic, spiritual and professional development.
 Berthold subsequently attended numerous lectures and shows in Munich, where he also participated in Anton Ažbes painting class.
 In Vienna, Berthold was introduced to new photographic possibilities and proceeded to improve upon the education that he received.

 Financial windfall

 Berthold, together with his relative, Alexander Berthold (an admiral in Pula and Trieste), purchased a lottery ticket and won the main prize.
 The lottery winnings allowed Berthold to buy a house in Ljubljana and set up an atelier (French term for "workshop").

 Death

-Berthold died in Ljubljana, then a part of the Kingdom of Serbs, Croats, and Slovenes.
+Berthold died in Ljubljana, then a part of the Kingdom of Yugoslavia.

 Photographic atelier

 In the spring of 1905 Berthold received the operation permit for his atelier.
 In Slovenski Narod newspaper he published the advert, where it said that "He announces the opening of the most modern photographic atelier in Ljubljana and invites people to attend his services of portrait, outdoor, interior, sport, group, reproduction photography.
 Atelier was opened also on Sundays and holidays."

 Berthold's works were exhibited at very influential shows, from which he received many prizes.
 Most important was a bronze medal which he received at the international show of art on the 75th independence of Belgium.
 Another important prize was from a show in Oslo, Norway.
 Data about the both prizes were printed at the back of each photograph.
 On the front side were ornaments and his signature.

 Berthold also acquired an X-ray device, which helped him and his family earn money during the war years.
 The line in front of an X-ray hospital was very long with the injuries sustained at the Battle of the Isonzo, but handling the X-ray device was very dangerous and it was exclusively Berthold's task.
 After 1919 he became sick due to collected radioactivity and died at the age of 39.
 The X-ray device was handed to Dr. Pogačnik and was last used at a vet clinic.
 It is now residing at the technical museum in Bistra.